Anti Epileptic Medication

 The number of medicines licensed for the treatment of epilepsy has greatly increased in the last twenty years.
 This does not mean that all patients diagnosed with epilepsy can expect to gain complete control over their seizures with the regular use of prescribed medication.
 Even the most optimistic prescribers suggest that a success level approaching 70% is the best that can be expected and then after only after various medications and dosages have been tried.
 These anti-epileptic drugs (AEDs) are not used to stop seizures whilst they are in progress and they do not cure epilepsy.
 For Information on particular medicines click here It is important that a degree of patience is observed during the search for the best level and type of medication to control their seizures because as with most medicines the beneficial effects are come at the cost of unwanted side effects.
 In fact the development of new medicines is linked as much to limiting side effects as providing greater seizure control.

 Different drugs work in different ways, but those for epilepsy all aim to stop seizures happening.
 Before starting them, it is important that your neurologist finds out as much as possible about your epilepsy.
 This is because the medication that they prescribe depends on making sure you have epilepsy and finding the type(s) of seizures you have.
 The medication will need to be taken regularly and probably over a number of years.
 Your neurologist will take into account any other medical conditions you may have and the medication for those to make sure there is no contra-indication.
-Medications have bothj a proprietary and generic name as explained at the following page
+Medications have bothj a proprietary and generic name as explained at the following page.
+We quote an expert summary of the medication you are likely to be prescribed if you are diagnosed as having epilepsy.

 Before starting you on them, it is important that your neurologist finds out as much as possible about your epilepsy.
 This is because the medication that they prescribe depends on making sure you have epilepsy and finding the type(s) of seizures you have.
 The medication will need to be taken regularly and often over a number of years.
 Your neurologist will take into account any other medical conditions you may have and the medication for those to make sure there is no contra-indication which would cause undesirable side effects.